Kwezza/iTidy/README.md

 Where:

 - `<directory>` is the folder to start the cleanup from
-- `-iterateSubDIRs` Walk through all folders found in the parent folder and apply the operations recursively.
+- `-subdirs` Walk through all folders in the parent folder and recursively apply the operations.
-- `-dontResizeWindow` Do not resize and center the Workbench window to fit after arranging icons.
+- `-dontResize` Do not resize and center the Workbench window to fit after arranging icons.
-- `-folderViewShowAll` Set the Workbench folder view to show all files, including those without icons.
+- `-ViewShowAll` Set the Workbench folder view to show all files, including those without icons.
-- `-folderViewDefault` Set the Workbench folder view to the default mode, inheriting the parent folder's view mode.
+- `-ViewDefault` Set the Workbench folder view to the default mode, inheriting the parent folder's view mode.
-- `-folderViewByName` Set the Workbench folder view to text-only mode, sorted by name (no icons).
+- `-ViewByName` Set the Workbench folder view to text-only mode, sorted by name (no icons).
-- `-folderViewByType` Set the Workbench folder view to text-only mode, sorted by type (no icons).
+- `-ViewByType` Set the Workbench folder view to text-only mode, sorted by type (no icons).
 Useful for sorting directories first.
-- `-removeIconPositions` Remove each icon's x and y positions, instructing Workbench to place the icon automatically when opening the folder.
+- `-resetIcons` Remove each icon's x and y positions, instructing Workbench to place the icon automatically when opening the folder.
-- `-dontCleanupWHDFolders` By default, the program skips rearranging icons in WHDLoad folders to preserve the original author's layout.
-This option forces the program to rearrange the icons even if a .slave file is found in the folder.
+- `-skipWHD` By default, the program skips rearranging icons in WHDLoad folders to preserve the original author's layout.
+This option forces the program to rearrange the icons even if a .slave file is in the folder.
 Without this option, the folder's window will only be resized and centered.

-**Note:** if the directory contains spaces in the name, it will need to be inclosed in two speech marks "DH0:My DIR"
+**Note:** If the directory contains spaces in the name, it will need to be enclosed in two speech marks "DH0:My DIR"

 ## Example
 ```
-ICleanup PC:MyProjects/Retroplay-WHDLoad-downloader/Extracted -iterateSubDIRs
+ICleanup PC:Extracted -iterateSubDIRs
 ```

-In this example, the folder "PC/Retroplay-WHDLoad-downloader/Extracted" will be cleaned up, its window will be resized and centered, and all subfolders will also be tidied.
+In this example, the folder "PC:Extracted" will be tidied up, its window will be resized and centered, and all subfolders will be tidied.
+If any folders are found to be WHDLoad game folders, the original icon layout by the auther is preserved and the folder window will be resized and centred.

 ## Limitations